bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/image.md

 <div class="lead mb-5">

-Documentation and examples for opting images (via `<b-img>` component) into responsive behavior (so they never become larger than their parent elements), optionally adding lightweight styles to them — all via props
+Documentation and examples for opting images (via `<b-img>` component) into responsive behavior (so they never become larger than their parent elements), optionally adding lightweight styles to them — all via props.

 </div>